More than Forgiven (Romans 5:1-11)

 That’s the good news.
 The bad news is that I don’t always feel forgiven.
 I know that God has forgiven me, but I sometimes feel unforgiven.
 I sometimes feel that I’m still going to mess things up – that my forgiveness could disappear.
 I’m afraid that my circumstances or choices or problems could mess everything up.

-When Paul wrote this letter, the Jewish people believed that no matter how forgiven you were now, God’s verdict would only be delivered on the Day of Judgment.
+When Paul wrote this letter, the Jewish people believed that forgiveness was temporary and that God's final judgment would come on the Day of Judgment.
 When Paul said, “You’re forgiven,” they would have thought, “How can I be forgiven?
 I haven’t appeared before God on the Day of Judgment.
 How can I know my verdict of ‘not guilty’ will do me any good then?”
 Paul’s answer: you can know now that you’re forgiven.
 God has already pronounced his verdict over us.
 It cannot be changed, no matter what.
 It can’t be changed.
 You can face life and death with the confidence that God has already decided the case on you.
-You’re more than forgiven.
+You are fully forgiven.

 I want to give you three reasons why you can come to Communion today knowing that you’re more than forgiven.
-I want to give you three reasons why you can have confidence that if you’ve trusted Jesus Christ, your eternity has already been settled, and there’s nothing that you or anybody else can do to mess it up.
+Here are three reasons to be confident that if you've trusted Jesus Christ, your eternity is secure and cannot be changed by anyone.
 I want to give you three reasons why you can be sure that your position in Jesus Christ will never change.

 Romans 5:1 says, “Therefore, since we have been made right in God’s sight by faith, we have peace with God because of what Jesus Christ our Lord has done for us.”
-That’s our new status.
-We have PEACE WITH GOD.
-Peace isn’t a feeling.
+That's our new status now.
+We have peace with God.
+Peace is not a feeling.
 It’s not a case of, “I’ve had a good week.
 I did my devotions every day this week.
 I didn’t yell at the kids more than three times.”
-Peace with God isn’t a feeling.
+Peace with God is not a feeling.
 It’s a fact.
 It’s a status that we have with God because of what Jesus did for us.

-I imagine that most people here know what it’s like to have an estranged relationship – a friendship or marriage or some other relationship that’s broken down.
+Many people have experienced estranged relationships, whether in friendships, marriages, or other connections.
 A few years ago, I noticed that somebody was angry with me.
 I’d walk into a room, and they’d walk out.
 I’d walk into the other room, and they’d leave again.
 If you’ve been in an estranged relationship, you know how ugly things can get.
 Imagine being in an estranged relationship with God.
 That’s what we used to have.
 Because we were guilty, our relationship with God was broken.
 But not anymore.
 Our relationship with God is now one of peace.
 That’s what you enjoy with God, no matter how you feel or what you’ve done.
 “We have peace with God because of what Jesus Christ our Lord has done for us.”

 Romans 5:2 says, “through whom [Jesus Christ] we have gained access by faith into this grace in which we now stand” (NIV).
-Our status isn’t just one of peace with God.
-We’ve also been granted ACCESS TO GOD’S GRACE.
+Our standing is not merely characterized by peace with God.
+We’ve also been granted access to God's grace.
 We stand in a position of grace.
 It’s like we live in a constant state of God’s favor being poured out upon us.
 Grace has given us a foothold in the door that God will one day swing wide open to us.
 That’s why God’s grace is so amazing.
 God’s grace isn’t just a one-time thing.
 If you’ve become a Christian, you live in God’s grace.
 You live in a constant state of grace.

 We’re about to celebrate the Lord’s Supper in a minute.
 I bet that there’s not a person here who hasn’t let God down this week.
 There are probably a lot of people here who don’t feel forgiven.
 But it doesn’t matter how you feel.
 What matters is how God views you.
-You’re forgiven – completely forgiven.
+You are entirely forgiven.
 You have been made right with God.
-You’re at peace with him.
+You're at peace with him.
 God has opened up his grace to you so that every minute you’re alive, you’re covered in grace.
 God has promised that you’re going to share in his glory.
-Not even problems can change your position before God.
+No obstacle can alter your standing before God.
 Your new status with God will never change.
-That’s part of why we worship God today – because he’s elevated us to this status that will never change, and that we don’t deserve.
+We worship God because He has elevated us to an undeserved and unchanging status.

 Another reason why you can be sure your status with God will never change:

 A few years ago, I attended a camp.
 Ed got into a lot of trouble because he told the campers, “God is madly in love with you.”
 There were some people who had arguments about whether this was an accurate statement or not.
 But then I read verses like Romans 5:5 – that God has poured out his love on us.
-God hasn’t given us little drops of his love.
-He’s drenched us with his love.
+God hasn't given us just small doses of love.
+He showered us with love.
 God’s even given us his Holy Spirit to communicate that love.

 The ultimate proof of God’s love is what we’re going to celebrate today.
 The ultimate proof of God’s love is the cross of Jesus Christ.
 Listen to Romans 5:6-8: